 What is Newbie's Week?
 We decided to start a "newbies" week for a variety of reasons.
 The return rate at Sandbridge is around 88-90% which means that there has been very limited space to bring in new players each year.
 Further, because all of the existing weeks have returning players year and after year, the levels have gradually inched higher and higher.
 Many players considering Sandbridge are concerned that possibly they are not quite ready for Sandbridge, or that they have holes in their knowledge and/or technique, or that the class will move too fast.

-Newbies week is for players new to Sandbridge and for players who desire a gentler pace than Fall Week #1.
-Everyone attending this week will be new to Sandbridge!
-We anticipate a full house of 23 players plus spouses.
+Newbies week is for players NEW to Sandbridge and for players who desire a gentler pace than Fall Week #1.
+Everyone attending this week will be first-timers to Sandbridge!
+We are FULL for Spring 2020 with a full house of 23 players plus spouses.
+Contact Ken to get on the wait list - we do always have cancellations.

 NO STRANGLING ALLOWED DURING NEWBIE WEEK!!!